styliii/karaoke-pitch-visualizer-/memory-bank/architecture.md

    - MIDI file is loaded and parsed using the @tonejs/midi library
    - Parsed note data is stored in memory for visualization
-   - YouTube player is synchronized with note visualization (to be implemented)
+   - YouTube player is synchronized with note visualization
+   - Audio input from microphone is processed through Web Audio API
+   - Pitch is detected from audio input and compared to target notes

 2. **UI Flow**:

    - Application starts with the Start Screen visible
+   - Clicking "Start Game" requests microphone access
+   - After microphone access granted, Start Screen is hidden, Gameplay Screen is shown
-   - Clicking "Start Game" hides Start Screen, shows Gameplay Screen, and starts YouTube video
+   - Game starts YouTube video and begins pitch detection and visualization
    - When game ends (video finishes), Gameplay Screen is hidden and Results Screen is shown
    - Clicking "Play Again" returns to Start Screen and resets the game state

 3. **Current Interactions**:
    - MIDI data loading and parsing
    - YouTube video embedding and basic control (play, pause)
-   - Canvas initialization with test visualization
+   - Canvas initialization with note visualization
+   - Microphone access request and audio processing
+   - Real-time pitch detection and visualization

 ## Technical Implementation Notes